Axway/platform-management-docs/content/en/docs/management_guide/managing_accounts.md

     ![Change and confirm password](/Images/change_password_latest.png)
 3. Confirm the new password in the **Confirm Password** field.
 The entry in the **Confirm Password** field must be the same as the entry in the **Password** field.
 4. Select the **Force Logout** checkbox to force the log out of any current sessions.
 5. Click the **Save** button.
-The password changes are saved, and the Dashboard sends an Account Information Changed notification email.
+The password change is saved and an Account Information Changed notification email is sent.

 ### Manage multi-factor authentication